WhatTheDickens/engl340/mod-4a/outcomes.md

 At the completion of this module, you should

-1. understand how the terms "artificial intelligence," "generative artificial  intelligence," and "machine learning" are used in computing
+1. Understand how the terms "artificial intelligence," "generative artificial  intelligence," and "machine learning" are used in computing
-2. understand some uses of artificial intelligence and machine learning in digital humanities
+2. Understand some uses of artificial intelligence and machine learning in digital humanities
-3. understand some key ethical and civic concerns raised by the increasing use of artificial intelligence in daily life
+3. Understand some key ethical and civic concerns raised by the increasing use of artificial intelligence in daily life

 # Dates and Activities